IMSI-catcher: Detection and counter-measures

 Some preliminary research has been done in trying to detect and frustrate IMSI-catchers.
 One such project is through the Osmocom open source mobile station software.
 This is a special type of mobile phone firmware that can be used to detect and fingerprint certain network characteristics of IMSI-catchers, and warn the user that there is such a device operating in their area.
 But this firmware/software-based detection is strongly limited to a select few, outdated GSM mobile phones (i.e. Motorola) that are no longer available on the open market.
 The main problem is the closed-source nature of the major mobile phone producers.

 The application Android IMSI-Catcher Detector (AIMSICD) is being developed to detect and circumvent IMSI-catchers by StingRay and silent SMS.
 Technology for a stationary network of IMSI-catcher detectors has also been developed.
 Several apps listed on the Google Play Store as IMSI catcher detector apps include SnoopSnitch, Cell Spy Catcher, and GSM Spy Finder and have between 100,000 and 500,000 app downloads each.
 However, these apps have limitations in that they do not have access to phone's underlying hardware and may offer only minimal protection.

+End-to-end encryption also protects communications even if they are intercepted.